yiisoft-contrib/yiiframework.com/README.md

 'components.db' => [
     // copy from params.php and adjust to your environment ],
+'components.elasticsearch' => [
+    // copy from params.php and adjust to your environment ],
 // only if you want to test github auth:
 'authclients' => [
     'github' => [